vds2212/vds2212.github.io/plugins.md

 Remark: There are numerous plugins that I like and use very often and that are not listed because the corresponding need did reach the two thousand target that I have fixed

-In the [Recommendations](#recommendations) list I have added a number that doesn't reach the two thousand threshold but that I consider very useful.
+In the [Recommendations](#recommendations) list I have added a number of plugins that doesn't reach the two thousand threshold but that I consider very useful.

 ## Categories